pace-neutrons/Horace/documentation/smg/10_build_release_process.md

-By agreement, each machine of the pool has folder `/usr/locam/mprogs/` containing number of symbolic links to  `Horace`, `Herbert`, `Horace_bugfix` and `Herbert_bugfix` clones of the github repositorues of the appropriate packages.
+By agreement, each machine of the pool has folder `/usr/locam/mprogs/` containing number of symbolic links to  `Horace`, `Herbert`, `Horace_bugfix` and `Herbert_bugfix` clones of the github repositories of the appropriate packages.
 In addition to that, it contains also reference  `/usr/local/mprogs/User` pointing to the folder containing Horace,